 The charity supports creative projects about Hart Island which serve to restore the identities of the buried or invent new artistic forms inspired by submissions to the Traveling Cloud Museum or other creative works concerning Hart Island.

-As a direct result of efforts by The Hart Island Project, the New York City Council updated the administrative code for operations on Hart Island requiring the Department of Correction to put their burial records on-line and publish their visitation policy.
+As a direct result of efforts by The Hart Island Project, the New York City Council ended penal control in 2021 on Hart Island and allocated $50 million dollars to remove the buildings and make Hart Island safe for visitors.

-The Hart Island Project is a 501-(c)-3 Charitable Organization registered in New York and New Jersey.
+The Hart Island Project is a 501-(c)-3 Charitable Organization registered in New York, New Jersey and Connecticut.